charlietriplett/OpenA11yEngineer/_checklist-web/skip-link.md

   tab: |
     Focus moves to the skip link
   enter: |
-    Activates the link, focus/tabindex moves directly to the landmark
+    Activates the link, focus/tabindex moves directly to the targeted element
 mobile:
   swipe: |
     Focus moves within landmark